https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Most recently, the Metropolitan in NY commissioned her to sculpt 4 statues for a six month placement in the niches in the front facade of the Museum.

-Born in Africa and schooled in Wales, UK she furthered her studies in the United States...
-(BFA at Cooper Union, NY) and an MFA from Yale.
-She is presently residing in New York.
+Born in Africa and schooled in Wales, United Kingdom she furthered her studies in the USA...
+(BFA at Cooper Union, NY) and then an MFA from Yale.
+She is currently residing in New York.

 Collage